-6.2.6.3 Assessment Benchmarks
+6.2.14.3 Assessment Benchmarks

-Table 6.2.6.3.1-Assessable Development
+Table 6.2.14.3.1-Assessable Development

-Performance Outcomes Acceptable Outcomes
+Performance Outcomes Acceptable Outc omes

 Setbacks

+PO1 AO1 ana ao fallanna.

-PO1 Building setbacks: (1) contribute to the streetscape character and a 'main street' appearance; (2) assist in creating a walkable centre; (3) assist in the protection of amenity of adjacent land in a residential zone; and (4) allow for access and landscaping around the building.
+Building setbacks: (1) contribute to the streetscape character and a 'main street' appearance; (2) assist in creating a walkable centre; (3) assist in the protection of amenity of adjacent land in a residential zone; and (4) allow for access and landscaping around the building.
+Building setbacks are as follows:

+Setback Minimum Distances Measured in Metres (m)

+Street frontage 0m (Maximum 1.5m)

+Side and rear boundary (where sharing a boundary with a Building Height Setback

+Up to 4.5m 2m

+For that part 2.5m

+lot that has a between 4.5m -

+lot that has a 7.5m

 Note - Where setbacks are required in this code or other codes, the higher numerical standard prevails.
-AO1Building setbacks are as follows:SetbackMinimum Distances Measured in Metres (m)Street frontageOm (Maximum 1.5m)Side and rear boundary (where sharing a boundary with a lot that has a residential zone)Om (Maximum 1.5m)For that part between 4.5m - 7.5mSetbackFor that part exceeding 7.5m2.5mFor that part exceeding 7.5mAn extra 0.5 is added for every 3 m in height or part thereof over 7.5m